mabdulker/greenyBoy/README.md

 # Greeny Boy
-Ever thought 'how to look like a good coder without coding?', Greeny Boy to the rescue.
+Ever thought "how to look like a good coder without coding?", Greeny Boy to the rescue.
 Greeny Boy is a bot programme to stack your GitHub activity.

 ### The above code only executes the commit part, in order to make it execute every day you will have to create a *cron* task: